-The site contains two buildings: the historically significant Mosman Drill Hall with and an attached a relatively recent demountable amenities block; a modern indoor sports centre; and three outdoor netball courts.
+The site contains the historically significant Mosman Drill Hall with an attached amenities block; a modern indoor sports centre; and three outdoor netball courts.
 A number of demountable military buildings were removed by Defence in 2003.

 The former Parade Ground is located in front of the Drill Hall and provides carparking for users of the Precinct.